What is Fashion designing?

 This blog delves into the essence of fashion while reaching out to the history of fashion up to the present-day fashion.
 It provides an insight into the numerous crucial parameters of fashion, i.e., creativity, technical competency, industry awareness, and career options.
 It also provides a peek into the life of fashion legend Charles Frederick Worth.
 It discusses how fashion has evolved over the decades and what the future holds.

-What is fashion design?
+What is Fashion Designing?

 Fashion design is the conceptualization and development of clothing, accessories, and footwear.
 Apparel refers to clothing or wear that is donned.
 Occasionally, it describes a particular kind of clothing, like work or formal wear.
 The general populace may assume that fashion design will not have any relevance to their daily existence.
 Nevertheless, each piece of clothing was created by an individual, regardless of where the clothing or accessories were bought.